-The applicant will acknowledge Brisbane City Council and the Queensland Government's contribution to the project.
+The applicant will acknowledge the Queensland Government and Council's contribution to the project.

-You must acknowledge the Queensland Government and Brisbane City Council funding in all publicity relating to funded activities through:
+You must acknowledge the Queensland Government and Council funding in all publicity relating to funded activities through:

 "The Creative Sparks Fund is a partnership between the Queensland Government and Brisbane City Council to support local arts and culture in Brisbane."

 This includes all promotional materials such as brochures, posters, conference programs, performance programs and invitations, signage at events, all media releases, television, radio and newspaper advertisements, speeches, websites/blogs, newsletters, annual reports and promotional videos.
-Where Creative Sparks provides the majority of funding, the acknowledgement should precede all other acknowledgements.
+Where the Program provides the majority of funding, the acknowledgement should precede all other acknowledgements.

-(ii) Use of the Queensland Government crest and Brisbane City Council logos:
+- the use of the Queensland Government crest and Council logos:

-Organisations or individuals receiving funding from the Creative Sparks Grants program are required to place the Queensland Government crest and Council logo in a prominent position on all material associated with the activity.
-On websites, a link should be placed to the home page of the Arts Queensland and Brisbane City Council websites.
+Organisations or individuals receiving funding from the Program are required to place the Queensland Government crest and Council logo in a prominent position on all material associated with the activity.
+On websites, a link should be placed to the home page of the Arts Queensland and Council websites.

 The logos must be no smaller in size and of no less visual significance than any other acknowledgement of assistance received for the project or funded outcome.

 Please note that you must supply a copy of all promotional materials and publications in acquitting your funding to Council.
 Failure to abide may affect future funding decisions.